 Bluetooth is not working on macOS Monterey

 macOS Monterey is loaded with a slew of new features.
-But, like most macOS, it will also have its share of bugs and kinks that need to be worked out especially, while it’s still in the beta phase.
+But, like most macOS, it also has its share of bugs and kinks that need to be worked out.

 If you’re having Monterey Bluetooth problems, then you’re in the right place.
 This article will walk you through fixes for a few of the more common Bluetooth problems in Monterey.

 If you haven’t already, this step may fix it instantly because Apple keeps releasing new patches with fixes for Monterey.

 Go to System Preferences > Software Update.

 Maintenance scripts are something your macOS runs on its own to polish the performance.
 They optimize certain databases and check for errors.
 Usually, the macOS runs them once a month or with some other regularity.
 But you can use a tool to force run these maintenance scripts; for example, CleanMyMac X has such a tool.